blessx/Healthcare_Automation_Scripts/Manual_TestSuite.md

 6. Download or clone the script files from Github.
 	- Download or clone the file [here](https://github.com/blessx/Pockethealthcare_Testing).

-*If the above steps have already been performed, proceed to the steps to run the Catalon script using your Android device [Actual or Simulator].*
+*If the above steps have already been performed, proceed to the steps to run the Katalon script using your Android device [Actual or Simulator].*

 **Step 1**
 -   Download the APK file [here](https://drive.google.com/drive/folders/1Z1MxlP4vH6UAnAnL5mZgYQPUEqoWWzME?usp=sharing).